 General Information: The subdivision process is a four (4) step process: Concept Plan, First Plat, Construction Plan, and Final Plat.
 The applicant has completed the community meeting and the Concept Plan review.
 This is a conservation subdivision and lot sizes and setbacks vary, but the method to calculate net density is outlined in the Subdivision Regulations.
 A public hearing on the request is required per the Subdivision Regulation, Section 5.2 C (4)(a) "During a First Plat review, the first Planning Board meeting shall include a Public Hearing to receive comment on the proposed subdivision."
-Item (b) states "Following the Public Hearing, the Planning Board shall review the proposal, staff recommendation and public comments and indicate their recommendation for approval or approval subject to modifications.
+Item (b) states "Following the Public Hearing, the Planning Board shall review the proposal, staff recommendation and public comments and indicate their recommendation for approval, disapproval or approval subject to modifications.
 If the Board recommends disapproval or approval subject to modifications, the necessary reasons or modifications will be specified in the minutes of the meeting."
-The Planning Board has two (2) meetings in which to act on the proposal.

-Discussion & Analysis: The request is for First Plat review and recommendation of a conservation subdivision, Ryan's Crossing, consisting of 61 lots on 114.25 acres, located off Manns Chapel Road, S. R. 1532.
+Discussion & Analysis:

+The request is for First Plat review and recommendation of a conservation subdivision, Ryan's Crossing, consisting of 61 lots on 114.25 acres, located off Manns Chapel Road, S. R. 1532.
 A vicinity map showing the property location is included in the First Plat booklet and a revised site plan (attachment #2) has been included.
 The revised plat changes include revising the cul-de-sac detail to reflect a 45' radius, change the voluntary undisturbed buffer adjoining lots 44-49 to 20', and add a 20' public utility easement on lot 46.
-The applicant has provided a cover letter, attachment #3, with details of the project.
+The applicant has provided a cover letter, attachment # 3, with details of the project.